jinli99/DTGBrepGen/README.md

 ```
 sh scripts/script.sh
 ```
 This will train all models.
 To train specific models, comment out the corresponding lines in the script.
+We have tested the training on a system with 4 × NVIDIA A800 (80GB) GPUs, and each dataset takes approximately 3 days to train.

 ### Sampling
 To generate B-rep models, run: